 Measuring a Year A Rosh Hashana Story by Linda Elovitz Marshall, illustrated by Zara Gonzalez Hoang

-Reflective questions ponder how to measure a year of time — is it what you learned or how much you grew– and so forth.
+For the Jewish holiday of Rosh Hashana, read these reflective questions to ponder how to measure a year of time — is it what you learned or how much you grew?

 Books for Sukkot

 Sukkot is a harvest holiday for seven days in September or October.
 Many families build huts with three sides and a leafy room in their backyards for enjoying their meals outside.
 It is a time to remember when the Jews wandered in the desert for forty years.